SQLCODE917/Lodya/README.md

 Given a Person and today's date, returns all the dishes that could be prepared for them.

 Person
-- start date // could be back-dated if the Person wants to start their Subscription not it's Day 1
+- start date // could be back-dated if the Person wants to start their Diet not it's Day 1
+- diet

+Recipe
-- subscription
+- theme ingredients

-Subscription
+- meal type // breakfast, lunch/dinner, snack, drink

+Diet
 - duration in days
-- recipes by day // day number -> collection of Recipes
+- recipies by day by category

-Subscription Schedule
+Diet Schedule
 - 7 toggles for days of the week

 History